-In order to maintain the highest standards possible, the Department of Nursing has instituted a Background Check Policy to help protect public safety.
+To maintain the highest standards possible, the Department of Nursing has instituted a Background Check Policy to help protect public safety.

 All nursing students are required to submit data for a certified background check at their expense.
 Background checks need to be completed online at https://portal.castlebranch.com prior to beginning NURS 302 for pre-licensure students and before beginning the first clinical experience for RN-BSN students.
-Current cost for the Background check is \$135.75 and is subject to change.
+The current cost for the Background check is \$149.75 and is subject to change.